SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 </pre>
 If there is an error message.
 Restart the device and then run the script line by line to figure out which part is giving the error.
 ### Fill In the Details
-- \$NIC\$ -  The name of your wireless interface the host is using
+- `$NIC$` -  The name of your wireless interface the host is using
-- \$IP\_ADDRESS\$ - The IP address you will give for your BATMAN host.
+- `$IP_ADDRESS$` - The IP address you will give for your BATMAN host.
 We recommend using something memorable over the usual 192.168.x.x.
-- To change between routing algorithms, use either BATMAN_IV or BATMAN_V
+- To change between routing algorithms, use either `BATMAN_IV` or `BATMAN_V` on the `routing_algo` line.
 ### After Script
+To confirm that the script is working properly.
+Let's check the following.